creepoff1/assigment/Test_Plan_Assignment.md

 	panic("implement me")
 }
 ```
-## 15. Generating code for an interface with an embedded type
+## 15. Generating code for an interface whose methods with an embedded type
 ### Preconditions:
--	Project contains file interface.go with following code:
+-	The project contains a file named interface.go with the following code:
 ```
 package main